Thomas Baldwin (architect): Career

-Baldwin married Elizabeth Chapman in St James' Church, Bath on 15 September 1779, which was designed by John Palmer of Bath between 1768–1769.
+Baldwin married Elizabeth Chapman in St James' Church, Bath on 15 September 1779, which was designed by John Palmer of Bath between 1768 and 1769.
 Palmer was the man who would later investigate Baldwin and replace him.
 The Chapmans were a local political family, and a month after his marriage he was appointed Deputy Chamberlain to the Corporation of Bath.
 He was again appointed to this post on 7 January 1782, and again on 6 October 1783.
 His salary for this post, as recorded in October 1790 was 210 pounds per annum.

 Bankruptcy

 Between 1790 and 1792 Baldwin refused to provide financial accounts to The Improvement Commissioners and the Corporation of Bath.
 By 17 May 1793, a committee was formed by the Improvement Commissioners to investigate Baldwin and he was dismissed on 28 June 1793.
 This was followed by dismissal from his other positions for financial irregularities.
 He was arrested for failing to provide accounts on 26 July 1793.
 On 29 July of that year he was freed by a judge.

 A creditor named Edmunds commenced bankruptcy procedures against him on 15 August 1793.
 Baldwin didn't contest the bankruptcy and his estate was sold on 16 January 1794.
 In 1802, The Corporation of Bath discharged him from bankruptcy and he was allowed to relaunch his career.

 Baldwin historian Jane Root, writes "he had a history not merely of imprudence, but of deliberate dishonesty."
 She writes that the late 18th century saw a country wide speculative boom in town building and personal bankruptcies.
 With Baldwin one of the lucky few to be allowed to practice again.